Savings and loan crisis: Deregulation and commercial lending

 Federal Home Loan Bank Board members, pictured in the Board's 1985 annual report.
 From left to right, Donald I. Hovde, Edwin J. Gray (chairman), and Mary A. Grigsby.

-The 1981 Garn–St. Germain Depository Institutions Act completed a process of deregulation that provided relief to weak thrifts by allowing their deposit insurer, the Federal Savings and Loan Insurance Corporation (FSLIC), to provide direct capital injections through "net worth certificates".
+The 1982 Garn–St. Germain Depository Institutions Act completed a process of deregulation that provided relief to weak thrifts by allowing their deposit insurer, the Federal Savings and Loan Insurance Corporation (FSLIC), to provide direct capital injections through "net worth certificates".
 The Garn–St. Germain Act also hugely expanded thrift lending powers, allowing them to engage in commercial real estate and line-of-credit lending, which many thrifts eagerly exploited.
 Between 1980 and 1986, thrifts' residential mortgage holdings as a proportion of assets fell from over 80 percent to less than 60.

 These new lending powers were not accompanied by any increase in supervisory resources or powers.
 The view at the time was that the interest rate environment would quickly ease, allowing for thrifts to restructure their asset portfolios, and that expanded lending powers would allow for thrifts to diversify their portfolios and engage in more profitable lending activities.
-It was expected that thrifts would continue being the relatively docile institutions they had then always been and diversify their portfolios prudently; few believed at the time that these deregulatory episodes would allow thrifts engage in excessively risky lending.
+It was expected that thrifts would continue being the relatively docile institutions they had then always been and diversify their portfolios prudently; few believed at the time that these deregulatory episodes would allow thrifts to engage in excessively risky lending.

 Many of the loans made under expanded lending powers were concentrated in rapidly-growing states such as California, Florida, and Texas.
 Lax state supervision and highly permissive leverage restraints allowed thrifts in these states to expand rapidly, taking on considerable risk concentrated in these business lines and geographic regions.
-The highly-sensitive nature of commercial real estate values to local economic conditions made these thrifts highly sensitive to those local economic conditions.
+The highly-sensitive nature of commercial real estate values to local economic conditions made these thrifts highly sensitive in turn to those local economic conditions.
 These issues were compounded by the relative inexperience of thrift staff in evaluating risks of commercial lending and equity investments.

 The deregulatory policy of the Reagan administration, enforced by its appointment of thrift executive Edwin J. Gray, reduced thrift examinations between 1981 and 1984 by 26 percent.
 Normalized per institution or by assets held, FSLIC-insured institutions' supervisory resources were stretched.
 However, Gray's position reversed after the fraud-induced failure of Texas-based Empire Savings and Loan: he spent the next two years increasing examination resources and tightening financial regulations.
 Such efforts were, however, not supported by industry groups or the Reagan administration.